drbenmorgan/Geant4Extensions/README.md

 `HepRApp` and `DAWN` viewers, respectively).

-The `DAWNFILE`, `HepRepFile` drivers are always available (since they require no external libraries), but the `OpenGL` driver
+The `DAWNFILE`, `HepRepFile` drivers are always available (since they require no external libraries).
+The `OpenGL` driver requires that the Geant4 install used to build `SuperB1` has `OpenGL` support
-requires:

-* the visualisation & interfaces categories have been compiled with the environment variable G4VIS_BUILD_OPENGLX_DRIVER.
-* `exampleB1.cc` has been compiled with `G4VIS_USE_OPENGLX` (This is best done through Configure or CMake).

 For more information on visualization, see the visualization tutorials for [DAWN](http://geant4.slac.stanford.edu/Presentations/vis/G4DAWNTutorial/G4DAWNTutorial.html), [OpenGL](http://geant4.slac.stanford.edu/Presentations/vis/G4OpenGLTutorial/G4OpenGLTutorial.html) and [DAWN](http://geant4.slac.stanford.edu/Presentations/vis/G4HepRAppTutorial/G4HepRAppTutorial.html).